Roxanne Dryden-Edwards, MD

 What are treatments for schizophrenia and the side effects of those treatments?

 Given the seriousness and chronic nature of schizophrenia, home remedies are not deemed appropriate treatment for this condition.
-There is currently not thought to be a cure for schizophrenia, but there are a number of helpful treatments available, medication remains the cornerstone of treatment for people with schizophrenia.
+There is currently not thought to be a cure for schizophrenia, but there are a number of helpful treatments available, of which medication remains the cornerstone of treatment for people with this condition.
 These medications are often referred to as antipsychotics since they help decrease the intensity of psychotic symptoms.
 Many health-care professionals prescribe one of these medications, sometimes in combination of one or more other psychiatric medications, in order to maximize the benefit for the person with schizophrenia.